-If you’re reading Cycling Weekly, you probably know something about bikes – which means you also know plenty about electric bikes.
-But one big difference is the battery used to power the bike.
+If you're reading Cycling Weekly, you probably know something about bikes – which means you also know plenty about electric bikes.
+But one big difference is the battery used to power the best electric bikes.

 If the battery is not charged, you can still pedal and roll on an electric bike, but you will lose its real utility and ultimately its fun, and you will be left with a heavy machine to carry on with.